 Data subject rights - City Archives

-Under the DPA you have a right to see personal information held about you.
+Under GDPR you have a right to see personal information held about you.
 If the information is not readily accessible by you because the records have been closed, a copy or transcription of the information will be provided by a member of staff.
 You or your representative should make a request in writing.

 A copy of the Data Subject Access Request Form (PDF) is available, and you are requested, but are not obliged, to use it; however the form is helpful to both you and the member of staff dealing with the enquiry as it ensures that the right information is supplied.